zaigie/palworld-server-tool/README.en.md

 - [x] Kick/ban players
 - [x] In-game broadcasting
 - [x] Smooth server shutdown with broadcast message

+Additional features provided by the tool:

+- [x] Whitelist management
+- [x] Defines and executes the RCON command

 This tool uses bbolt for single file storage, fetching and saving data from RCON and Level.sav files via scheduled tasks.
 It provides a simple visual interface and REST API for easy management and development.